flememaia/speed-2.0-the-game/README.md

 # Introduction
 ## What is speed 2.0?
-📵 Speed 2.0 is a race "car" game for computers only for now. *A version for mobile is planned.*
+📵 Speed 2.0 is a race "car" game for computers only for now.
+🚧  Mobile Version: pending  🚧
 🎯 Your should deviate from the obstacles to continuing increasing your score and playing.
 When you are hit by a obstacle, *"your life score"* decrease.
 The game ends when *"your life score"* is finished.

 ## How does it work?